DrThomasAger/smile/README.md

 You start by clearly defining the start `(:` of a section and its name `(: Section name (`.

-You can end sections using the same markers in the opposite direction. `) End Section name :)`.
+You can end sections using the same markers in the opposite direction. `) End Section name, thank you :)`.

-These abbreviated ***(: Smile*** structures e.g. `(` indicate they are the second part of a set.

-The ***(: Smile*** faces surround the name of the section, or any other text that wants to be at the top of a section.

-The line indicates the start or end of the section, and the text inside the section *changes with the prompt and task required.*
+The text inside the section *changes with the prompt and task required.*

 ## Sections

-A **"section"** is defined in ***(: Smile*** as a meaningfully different part of the prompt from another part of the prompt.

-Let's imagine a raw text data input, like a **wikipedia HTML page**.
-It's full of metadata and information.

-In-order to tell the model how to use the data, we provide **short instruction text** informing the model how to use the wikipedia page, for example, `summarize key points detailed`.

-Without telling the model that we're providing them an input document, and giving a clear section for that document, it may not be able to clearly **pay attention** to the important parts of the prompt - the short instruction text.

-Instructions in a prompt are for telling the model what to **do with the data**, like `extract the key points`, data in the prompt is for **maximizing relevant context for the model**, like a transcript of a meeting.
-Without the meeting, the model cannot learn in context how to use the prompt instruction.

 In-order to clearly separate for the model what is instructions and what is data, we can use sections.

-We also need to separate prompt instruction language from response language, like in our quick start example (see next section).

-## Eyes

-* **Straight eyes** `=` can indicate strict input that must be followed exactly, e.g. `[=`
-* **Quote eyes** `"` show text that must be repeated word for word verbatim, e.g. `["Repeat this word for word"]`
-* **Cash eyes**  `$` show variables and can be replaced with the true values before inference using code. `!` important eyes show text to emphasize for the model, e.g. `[!
-Don't use negative language. !]`.
+A **"section"** is always defined with a ***(: Smile***.

+If we tell the model that we're providing them an input **section**, and giving a explicit e.g. `markdown` section for that document, the model can pay much more **clear attention**  to the other section of the prompt: **the short instruction section of how to perform the task**.

+In other words: **When we give text clear structure, models know what to pay attention to.**

 ## Syntax Map

-These are a few different ways to create structure with ***(: Smile***.

 | Symbol | Purpose | Example | When to Use |
 |--------|---------|---------|---------|